Information about Sparx

 Generally we do not rely on consent as a legal basis to use your personal data, other than where you have agreed that your personal data may be:

 - Shared with, and used by, other companies within the Oxygen House Group for recruitment purposes only; or

 - Used by us or any third party to send you marketing information.

 You have the right to withdraw your consent to such uses at any time.

 Set out below is a description of all the ways we plan to use your personal data.
-We will only use your personal data for the purposes for which we it was collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use your personal data for the purposes for which it was collected, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and will explain the legal basis which allows us to do so.

 Please note that we may use your personal data without your knowledge or consent where this is required or permitted by law.